 That explained the plane ticket.
 "I get it.
-Art is usually most vulnerable in transit, or sitting in a museum's storerooms waiting to be put on display.
+Art is usually most vulnerable in transit, or when it's sitting in a museum's storerooms waiting to be put on display.
 It's easier to bring back to New York than to steal it here.
 So I'm going to Chicago?"
-Neal wouldn't mind visiting Chicago again.
-He had fond memories of hanging out there, visiting their museums and perfecting his skills at forging IDs after he'd run away from home.
+Neal had fond memories of hanging out there, visiting the museums and perfecting his skills at forgery after he'd run away from home.

 "My contact works throughout the Midwest.
 The museum they're hitting is in St. Louis.
 The crew includes a glass artist who created replacements for the pieces the buyer wants, and his job will be to pack up the originals so they don't get damaged.
 They also have a specialist to disable the security."

 St. Louis.
-He supposed he should think of it as home, but to Neal it represented a network of lies he had escaped at 18.
-Going back was not something he'd considered.
-But this sounded like the perfect way to go back.
-To show them, figuratively speaking, what he'd become.
+He supposed he should think of it as home, but to Neal it represented a network of lies he had escaped at eighteen.
+Going back was not something he'd considered, but if he was going to return this would be the perfect way to do it – with a theft to show them, figuratively speaking, what he'd become.
 "What's my part?"

-"They need someone inside to help the artist pack and carry the goods.
+"They need someone to help the artist pack and carry the goods.
 It has to be someone smart, in case there are complications, because the artist is new to the trade.
-Just graduated from reproductions to replacements, if you get my drift.
+Just graduated from reproductions to replacements, you might say.
 And then you'll bring the pieces back to New York."
 Mozzie placed a brochure for the exhibit on the table and pointed out two vases and a lamp.
 "These are the items the client wants."

 "I admire his taste, but these are bulky.
 I can't bring them back as carry-on baggage."

 "That's why you have a one-way ticket.
 You'll take a commercial flight to Chicago tomorrow morning.
 There you'll get on a private plane.
-And you'll take that same plane back here.
+And you'll take that same plane back to New York.
 A pity you can't fly it yourself.
 Having a pilot involved increases exposure and reduces our cut, but Roland has a guy he trusts."

 Mozzie shrugged.
-"Anyone who's any good in this business is my arch rival at some juncture.
+"Anyone who's any good in this business is my archrival at some juncture.
 The point is, he's good at this.
 He'll get everyone in place at the right time, with everything they need.
 If all goes well, he's just the wheelman.
-If there are problems, well, he handles it."
+If there's a problem, he handles it."

 He handles it.
 Neal could have said the same of Mozzie, or Keller.
 They were the people you wanted around when there were problems.
 Resourceful, experienced, clever - exactly the kind of people an up-and-coming criminal should study, to stay on top of the game.
 "I look forward to meeting him."